redbluesquare/DevOps-Course-Workshop-Module-11-Security/part_1.md

     ...
 }
 ```

+> Note that the role name must **precisely** match the role that you created on your App Registration.

 You will also need to import the relevant libraries.
 VSCode can fix this for you automatically if you click on the missing import (highlighted in red) and then press Ctrl/Cmd + FullStop.